 - Free Fatty Acid Processing – A standard base solution is used to titrate the clean oil, determing free fatty acid concentrations.
 Afterwards, the fatty acids are esterfied into biodiesel or bound glycerides or removed.

 - Transesterification – A reactive base such as sodium hydroxide is combined with ethanol in sufficient quantity to cause a reaction to the triglycerides found in feedstock oil, converting them into ethyl esters, or biodiesel.

 - Purification – After the esterification process is complete, the biodiesel must be separated from the glycerin and excess alcohol that remains.
 The biodiesel will be used as a fuel additive, while the glycerin will be used in beauty product manufacturing.

 In a natural setting, this transesterification reaction is either exceedingly slow or non-existent.
-To synthesize biodiesel, heat and an acid or base are used to cause a rapid esterification of the triglycerides within the oil or fat.
-Note that the neither the acid or base used are consumed by the transesterification process, thus they are catalysts not reactants.
+To synthesize biodiesel, heat and an acid or base are used to cause rapid esterification of the triglycerides within the oil or fat.
+Note that neither the acid nor base used is consumed by the transesterification process, thus they are catalysts, not reactants.